Bob Leeper

-Robert J. "Bob" Leeper (born December 8, 1958) is an American independent politician and chiropractor.
-He was a member of the Kentucky State Senate from 1991 to 2015 retiring to run for McCracken County Judge-Executive.
+Robert Joseph Leeper (born December 8, 1958) is an American independent politician and chiropractor.
+He was a member of the Kentucky Senate from 1991 to 2015 retiring to run for McCracken County Judge-Executive.
 In 2014, he was elected Judge-Executive of McCracken County, but chose not to seek reelection in 2018.

 Education

 Leeper attended Paducah Community College and Sherman College of Chiropractic.

 Political career

-Prior to serving in the Kentucky State Senate, Leeper was a city commissioner in Paducah.
+Prior to serving in the Kentucky Senate, Leeper was a city commissioner in Paducah.

-Kentucky State Senate
+Kentucky Senate

-Originally a Democrat, Leeper joined the Republican Party in 2000, and became a political independent later in the decade.
+Originally a Democrat, Leeper joined the Republican Party in 1999, and became a political independent later in 2005.
 Leeper has been described as an "ultra-conservative independent", and was known in the legislature for his opposition to expanded gambling.
-In 2012, he mounted an unsuccessful candidacy to serve as president of the Kentucky State Senate.
+In 2012, he mounted an unsuccessful candidacy to serve as president of the Kentucky Senate.
 He decided against re-election in 2014 and ran for McCracken County Judge-Executive.

 Judge-Executive of McCracken County

 In 2014, Leeper was elected Judge-Executive of McCracken County.
 In 2018, he faced criticism over the termination of Paducah Economic Development president and CEO Scott Darnell, and issued a statement saying he would not answer questions about the matter.
 He did not seek reelection in 2018.